0livare/unorepo/README.md

 ## Language

-Lerna and yarn workspaces have some conflicting language.
+Lerna and Yarn workspaces have some conflicting language.
 Given a mono-repo of the following structure:

 ```
 root